niall-garden/niall-garden/content/good friday.md

 a pagan assurance
 that precedes faith

-%% (I really don't like the ending to this as it stands.
+> I really don't like the ending to this as it stands.
 I know what I'm trying to say but am not happy with how I've said it.
-I'm not one of those "show-don't-tell" blowhards but I thing some kind of image is needed here to match the clumped fists of the previous stanza. ) %%
+I'm not one of those "show-don't-tell" blowhards but I thing some kind of image is needed here to match the clumped fists of the previous stanza.
+30/6/25

 [[poems]]